yharish991/k8s/README.md

 # k8s
-My explorations with K8s and its related technologies
+My explorations with Kubernetes and its related technologies